Posted by Chrom Tech on 20th Oct 2025

 Gas Chromatography and Its Applications

-- Environmental monitoring: Identifying and quantifying pollutants in air, water, and soil samples.
+- Environmental monitoring: Detecting pollutants in air, water, and soil samples.

-- Pharmaceutical industry: Determining the purity of drug substances and identifying trace impurities.
+- Pharmaceutical analysis: Determining purity and identifying trace impurities.

 Conclusion